 Recording with a camera is a tried and true method of converting 8mm to digital files.
 You’ll essentially be recording your old film as you play it on the projector, allowing you to save it in digital format.
 But this process still has some major flaws, such as bad image quality, which mainly depends on your recording device.
 Plus, you will need an 8mm projector, a surface to project on, and a good digital camera.

-What You're Losing with an 8mm Transfer Machine:
+What You’re Losing with an 8mm Film Scanner:

 - It won’t digitize the sound.